jbakhos63/etm_core_physics/README.md

 ## 🧪 Reproducibility and Usage

 This repository contains all code and logic needed to reproduce the results in the ETM paper.
-When unzipping, watch out for a duplication of the filename etm_core_physics .
+When unzipping, watch out for a duplication of the filename `etm_core_physics`.
 The unzip might nest a folder of the same name within itself.
-The relevent files will be in the lowest etm_core_physics folder.
+The relevant files will be in the lowest `etm_core_physics` folder.

 ### Folder Structure

 - `trials/` – All Python simulation scripts (trial_001 to trial_208)
 - `results/` – Summarized output from each simulation
-- `results99/` – This is a record of the original results of the author -- Summarized output from each simulation
+- `results99/` – This is a record of the original results of the author — Summarized output from each simulation
 - `docs/` – Theoretical documentation and figures

 ### Running a Trial